The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Results

 \section{Results}

 We report results on each of the three hypotheses presented in the introduction with both the simulated and real samples described in this work.
-While results from our real data are consistent with findings from other works, results from our simulated samples challenge assumptions made in previous works.
-We discuss the scatter present on the Hubble diagram in Section~\ref{subsec:scatter}, our mass step analysis in Section~\ref{subsec:mass_step}, and the correlations between HRs in the optical and NIR in Section~\ref{subsec:correlations}.
+We discuss the scatter present on the Hubble diagram in Section~\ref{subsec:scatter}, our mass step analysis in Section~\ref{subsec:mass_step}, and the comparisons between HRs in the optical and NIR in Section~\ref{subsec:correlations}.